-- Consider how governance processes empower some people over others to generate and maintain social hierarchies - how could you challenge or influence these processes? - Which policies create social hierarchies and exclusion of some groups: What would more equitable policies look like?
+- Consider how governance processes empower some people over others to generate and maintain social hierarchies - how could you challenge or influence these processes? - What would more equitable policies look like?
 What are the opportunities for challenging or influencing these policies? - · Which cultural and societal norms and values generate or perpetuate social hierarchies by favouring, advantaging, excluding or degrading some people or groups?
 Where do these norms and values come from?
-How could they be challenged or changed? - · How could you meaningfully engage affected groups, to build capacity and advocate for change?
+How could they b challenged or changed? - · How could you meaningfully engage affected groups, to build capacity and advocate for change?